rhdeck/react-reality/README.md

 ### ARBox

 Creates a rectangular hexahedron geometry.
 C'mon.
 You know what a box is.
+Sides: 6

 #### Props